Richmond Spiders football: Conference championships

+National championships

+Richmond has won one national championship.

 Playoffs

-The Spiders have appeared in the Division I-AA/FCS Playoffs 12 times.
-Their combined record is 16–11.
+The Spiders have appeared in the Division I-AA/FCS Playoffs 14 times.
+Their combined record is 17–13.
 They were FCS National Champions in 2008.

 Bowl games

 During their time as an NCAA University Division (Major College) team, Richmond appeared in two bowl games, both times in the Tangerine Bowl against the champion of the Mid-American Conference.
 They have a record of 1–1.